 In addition, students are expected to participate in broader community service, which most recently has involved working with pro bono agencies assisting families detained in Karnes City and Dilley, Texas.
-Students enrolled in the clinic during the fall/spring terms must have completed or be concurrently taking the Immigration Law course or an international law course.
+It is strongly recommended that students enrolled in the clinic during the fall or spring terms have completed or be concurrently taking the Immigration Law course.

 The classroom component of the Immigration and Human Rights Clinic course includes a practice-oriented examination of complex immigration law and specially tailored exercises and simulations designed to instill the basics of good legal practice.
 The classwork focuses on issues regularly encountered in the clinic’s case work, allowing students an opportunity to analyze the legal and social impediments to their cases, as well as a chance to develop and reflect on the strategic choices they make.

 Clinical Assistant Professor of Law Erica Schommer